-William Schaffner, MD, FIDSA, FSHEA, a peerless communicator and committed proponent of adult immunization, is the recipient of IDSA’s 2018 D.A.
+The Catherine M. Wilfert, MD, FIDSA, a driving force behind the effort to drastically reduce mother-to-child transmission of HIV in the U.S. and globally, is the recipient of IDSA’s 2019 D.A.
 Henderson Award for Outstanding Contributions to Public Health.
 Named to honor the memory of Dr. Henderson, who led the successful eradication of smallpox, this award recognizes a lifetime of achievement in public health.

 Past D.A.
 Henderson Award Winners